andrewmunro/website/src/content/pages/cv.md

 Full-stack engineer and technical leader with over 12 years of experience delivering scalable, high-availability platforms, primarily in the gambling and iGaming space.
 I specialise in cloud-native distributed systems, platform architecture, and technical strategy, with a proven track record of leading engineering teams through complex platform transformations and large-scale initiatives.

 I bring hands-on expertise across the stack and a pragmatic, product-focused mindset rooted in real-world operations and stakeholder engagement.
-Comfortable working at both strategic and implementation levels, I excel at aligning technology with product vision, shaping architectural direction, and fostering strong engineering culture in fast-paced, regulated environments.
+Comfortable working at both strategic and implementation levels, I excel at aligning technology with product vision, shaping architectural direction, and fostering strong engineering culture in fast-paced, highly regulated environments.

 ---